the-collab-lab/smart-shopping-list-deprecated/PROJECT-BRIEF.md

 ### Overview
 The goal of this project is to work together to build a “smart” shopping list that learns your shopping habits over time, putting items you are most likely to need to buy in the near future at the top.

 This project is based on [iNeedToBuy.xyz](https://app.ineedtobuy.xyz/), a mobile web app I built for my own use last year.
-I’ve invited you to the [private GitHub repo for that site](https://github.com/segdeha/ineedtobuy.xyz) in case you get stuck and want a hint!
+You’re welcome to look at the [GitHub repo for that site](https://github.com/segdeha/ineedtobuy.xyz) if you get stuck and want a hint!

 ### Locations for things
 * Site: {link to cohort live site}